rcdelacruz/coolify-terraform-aws/SETUP_GUIDE.md

 - **Cloudflare Tunnel Docs:** https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/
 - **AWS Support:** https://aws.amazon.com/support/

-Your Coolify installation is now ready for production use! 🚀
+Your **Multi-Server Coolify** installation is now ready for production use! 🚀

+## 🎯 What You've Accomplished

+✅ **Deployed a scalable multi-server Coolify architecture** ✅ **Separated control and application workloads for better resource management** ✅ **Set up automated backups and monitoring**
+✅ **Configured security groups and encrypted storage** ✅ **Prepared for Cloudflare Tunnel integration**
+✅ **Created a foundation that can scale from 1 to 10 remote servers**

+Your infrastructure is now ready to handle production workloads with the flexibility to scale as your needs grow!